Dividing Marital Assets and Handling Shared Responsibilities During Divorce

 Get Expert Help on Mediation with Divorce Attorneys in Fort Worth, Texas

-If mediation is necessary, you may ask for assistance from experienced divorce attorneys to help you create a just and right division for your assets and responsibilities.
+If mediation is necessary, you may ask for assistance from experienced divorce attorneys to help create a just and right division of your assets and responsibilities.

-Here at Turner-Monahan, PLLC. we pride ourselves with experience not only in representing you in court, but also looking out for your best interests when it comes down to a fair division of marital assets.
+Here at Turner-Monahan, PLLC.
+We pride ourselves on our experience not only in representing you in court but also in looking out for your best interests when it comes to a fair division of marital assets.

 Speak to an Attorney today at the Law Office of Turner-Monahan to see how we can assist you in your divorce!